onlogic/Jetson-GPIO-Examples/README.md

 This guide will walk you through utilizing GPIO pins on the 15-pin header located on the rear of your Jetson device with the [libgpiod C library](https://github.com/brgl/libgpiod), specifically the command line interface and simple Python sample code to demonstrate key concepts.
 This demo was created using an Orin NX running Jetpack 6.0 [L4T 36.3].
 > [!WARNING]
-> Any Python Code in this repository is purely for demonstration and testing purposes, and is not for production purposes.
+> Any Python Code in this repository is purely for demonstration and testing purposes.
 Please ensure to visit the libgpiod repository for more info on [python-based bindings](https://github.com/brgl/libgpiod/tree/master/bindings/python).

 ## What is libgpiod? <br/>
 libgpiod is a C library designed to interact with linux GPIO devices.
 Since linux 4.8, the sysfs interface has been depricated and it is recommended to use charcter devices instead.
 This demo will walk through some basic demos to show functionality interacting with the GPIO.